gra-m/circle-jumper/Commentary.md

 a debug within a system that I'm not happy with anyway == obstacle and coin spawning.

 # GameController experimental refactor
-Aim -> GameController is a massive class, I want to extract its actions into smaller classes starting with SpawningController -> having all of the spawning logic in one place provides a good foundation for redesigning the spawning logic altogether.
+~~Aim -> GameController is a massive class, I want to extract its actions into smaller classes starting with SpawningController -> having all of the spawning logic in one place provides a good foundation for redesigning the spawning logic altogether.~~ Completed, monster (the player) is passed to the Spawning controller on spawning initialization.
+This is the only interdependency.
+GameRenderer (another monster class) still gets from GameController, so SpawnController is invisible externally.

+My thoughts at present are possibly:
+* further separating Coin and Obstacle spawning
+* Making SpawnController a singleton (but.. why?)
+* further separating Scoring and Collision detection from Game Controller.l